AbhiAuto/xRepo/framework/Resources/FTPFileGenerated/Readme.txt

-To store the generated BAI2 File
+To store the generated BAI2 file